 Second, there have also been both private litigation and governmental enforcement actions seeking to recharacterize a lending transaction, claiming that the named lender was not the true lender, and that instead another entity was the true lender or the de facto lender.
 These claims are traditionally based upon state lending laws, other statutory provisions, or state common law through which a private litigant or governmental agency could seek to license, regulate, or prohibit the activities of the entity they consider the true lender or de facto lender.
-Any such litigation or enforcement action with respect to a loan facilitated through our platform against us, any successor servicer, prior owners, or subsequent transferees of such loans (including our originating bank partner) could subject them to claims for damages, disgorgement, or other penalties or remedies.
-On July 20, 2020, the OCC proposed a rule setting forth standards for determining the true lender of a loan issued by a national bank.
-Under this proposal, a national bank makes a loan if, as of the date of origination, the bank (i) is named as the lender in the loan agreement or (ii) funds the loan.
-It is unclear whether the OCC will issue a final rule on this issue, whether the FDIC will promulgate a similar rule for state-chartered banks (such as our originating bank partner), and whether state attorneys general or regulatory agencies will challenge either the OCC's true lender rule, if finalized, or any potential rule issued by the FDIC on a similar basis.
+Any such litigation or enforcement action with respect to a loan facilitated through our platform against us, any successor servicer, prior owners, or subsequent transferees of such loans (including our originating bank partners) could subject them to claims for damages, disgorgement, or other penalties or remedies.
+On October 27, 2020, the OCC promulgated a final rulemaking setting forth standards for determining the true lender of a loan issued by a national bank.
+Under this rule, a national bank that makes a loan is the "true lender" if, as of the date of origination, the bank (i) is named as the lender in the loan agreement or (ii) funds the loan.
+It is unclear whether the FDIC will promulgate a similar rule for statechartered banks (such as our originating bank partners), and whether state attorneys general or regulatory agencies will challenge either the OCC's true lender rule or any potential rule issued by the FDIC on a similar basis.

-Accordingly, it is unclear whether these rules will be given effect by courts and regulators in a manner that actually mitigates risks relating to state interest rate limits and related risks to us, our originating bank partner, any other program participant, or the loans facilitated through our platform.
+Further, it is unclear whether these rules will be given effect by courts and regulators in a manner that actually mitigates risks relating to state interest rate limits and related risks to us, our originating bank partner, any other program participant, or the loans facilitated through our platform.
 We could be subject to litigation, whether private or governmental, or administrative action regarding the above claims.
 The potential consequences of an adverse determination could include the inability to collect loans at the interest rates contracted for, licensing violations, the loans being found to be unenforceable or void, or the reduction of interest or principal, or other penalties or damages.
 Third party purchasers of loans facilitated through our platform also may be subject to scrutiny or similar litigation, whether based upon the inability to rely upon the "valid when made" doctrine or because a party other than the originating bank is deemed the true lender.